 Members of the Council have direct control over the Council's financial and operating policies.
-The total of members' allowances paid in 2013/14 is shown in Note 31.
-During 2013/14, the Council had transactions totalling approximately £1,421,828 (£801,411 in 2012/13) with charitable bodies and companies in which Members or close members of the families of Members had interests.
-At the end of the year there was £6,021 outstanding (£23,012 in 2012/13).
+The total of members' allowances paid in 2015/16 is shown in Note 33.
 Councillors are subject to the Council's Member Code of Conduct.
-The Register of Members Interests and declarations of interests relating to specific items of discussion at meetings are available for inspection.
+The Register of Members' Interests and declarations of interests relating to specific items of discussion at meetings are available for inspection.